getify/You-Dont-Know-JS/async & performance/ch3.md

 ...
 ```

-Calling `delay(200)` creates a promise that will resolve in 200ms, and then we return that from the first `then(..)` fulfillment callback, which causes the second `then(..)`'s promise to wait on that 200ms promise.
+Calling `delay(200)` creates a promise that will fulfill in 200ms, and then we return that from the first `then(..)` fulfillment callback, which causes the second `then(..)`'s promise to wait on that 200ms promise.

 **Note:** As described, technically there are two promises in that interchange: the 200ms delay promise and the chained promise that the second `then(..)` hangs off of.
 But you may find it easier to mentally combine these two promises together, since the promise mechanism automatically merges them.
 In that respect, you could think of `return delay(200)` as creating a promise that replaces or hijacks the chained promise.